Your NC examination will include questions from 4 main sources, listed below. We suggest you have these books for your studying needs:

 - Take the time to evaluate your Test One results completely by looking up references to the questions located at the end of the test.
 What themes do you see?
 Does one Article or Table keep coming up?

 - Make a list of areas both within the code and in the other materials that you need to focus your studies.

 - Review in the Electrical Contractor’s Examination Candidate Bulletin how many questions you will have in each category.
 All are important, but you want to make sure you are focusing your energy appropriately.

 - Read the NC Electrical Contractors Licensing Law.

-- If you have taken JCR’s Exam Preparation Workshop, review your notes for the sections in which you are struggling.
+- Take JCR’s Exam Preparation Workshop.
+Review your notes for the sections in which you are struggling.
 Supplement your studying with online videos or electrical books, if needed.

 - Reevaluate where you need to focus your studies and concentrate on those areas needing the most attention using tests Two and Three.
 Repeat the steps as needed.
 Be careful to not memorize any questions or answers.
 Understand how to FIND the answers.
 These questions may be similar to what you will be asked on the state exam, but they are not from the state exam.
 You must understand how to navigate the code book(s) and how to perform the calculations as directed.

 - The Supplemental Test in this book has questions which span the breadth of the NFPA-72®: Fire Alarm and Signaling Code.
 Answer the questions, navigate through the book, and become familiar with its content and layout.

 - Reserve Test Four and Test Five as your “Am I Ready?” exam.
 Time yourself (6 hours), have your appropriate books available, and go to a quiet testing area with a calculator and a notepad.